gennaro-tedesco/MaPhy/README.md

 # MaPhy
-A collection of notes, articles and theses in mathematical physics (where the name MaPhy comes from).
+A collection of notes, articles and theses in mathematics, physics and mathematical physics (where the name MaPhy comes from).